A Beginner’s Guide to Ultralight Backpacking

 Traditional backpacks tend to weigh around 3 kilos, which comes out to around the same as your base weight.
 But you can easily find an ultralight pack, like the 45L Lightweight Hiking Backpack which only weighs around 1.7 kilos, saving you a lot of weight.
 When looking for an ultralight backpack, you should also be looking at a carry load range of about 40-55 litres.
 While they may not be as durable as a traditional backpack, with proper care and handling, an ultralight backpack is still hardy and will last you for many hikes down the road.

-Ultralight tents are a great way for you to save a lot of weight.
-Traditional tents can weigh from around 3 kilos or more, but one-person ultra lightweight tents like the Illumina X Ultralight Hiking Tent usually come in at around 1.35 kilos or less.
+Choosing an ultralight tent is also a great idea since it will help you narrow down the weight of the things you will carry.
+Traditional tents can weigh from around 3 kilos or more, but one-person ultra-lightweight tents like the Illumina X Ultralight Hiking Tent usually come in at around 1.35 kilos or less.
+That is a big difference in weight, yet it is sturdy; some are even designed to withstand harsh weather conditions.

-A comfortable choice could be an ultralight 3-season double-walled tent for two-persons like the Mongar Ultralight Hiking Tent Integrated Edition.
+A comfortable choice could be an ultralight 3-season double-walled tent for two persons like the Mongar Ultralight Hiking Tent Integrated Edition.
 It gives good protection against weather and it is easy to set up.
-You can also consider a one-person ultralight single layer tent, like the Tagar 1 Ultralight Hiking Tent which can save a lot of weight compared to a double-walled one, but you may experience some condensation and ventilation issues on the inside of the tent.
+You can also consider a one-person ultralight single-layer tent, like the Tagar 2 Ultralight Hiking Tent which can save a lot of weight compared to a double-walled one, but you may experience some condensation and ventilation issues on the inside of the tent.

 Generally, the more comfort you are willing to sacrifice, the lighter your shelter will be.